-1. Avoid the use of abbreviations, even very common ones, unless you explain them on first use, otherwise when you read the diary in later life you will have forgotten what they meant.
+1. Avoid the use of abbreviations, even very common ones at the time of writing, unless you explain them on first use, otherwise when you read the diary in later life you will have forgotten what they meant.

 2. When you write about people by name, make sure you include not just their surname, which was how we schoolboys always referred to each other, but their first and second names and any nicknames, otherwise in years to come you’ll probably forget who you were writing about.
 That’s especially the case with girlfriends – assuming you’re a boy, and vice-versa if you’re a girl!